hodyroff/scs-training/cluster-stacks.md

 For more details, see available variables [table](https://docs.scs.community/docs/container/components/cluster-stacks/components/cluster-stacks/providers/openstack/configuration#available-variables)

+### Assignments

+1. Use environment variables to set own registry from [Quickstart guide assignments](#6-quickstart-guide) as source
+2. Push needed images
+3. Create a workload cluster using own registry as a source

 ## 8. Building your own Cluster Stacks

 This section describes how to develop your own Cluster stack release from scratch.